 These are some behaviors you need to adopt immediately in order to begin to live below your means:

-Avoid unnecessary fees: late fees, bank fees, bill paying fees, check cashing fees and ATM fees.
+- Avoid unnecessary fees such late fees, bank fees, bill-paying fees, check cashing fees and ATM fees.
 Set up free auto-pay on your online banking accounts if you often forget to pay bills.

 Finally, here are some additional tips for living below your means.
 Keep these in mind especially when you are tempted by commercial messages or the urge to find happiness by spending money:

-Don’t go to the mall.
+- Don’t go window-shopping or look at online shopping sites.
 Read.
 Exercise.
 Call a friend.
 Visit with family.
 Review your budget.
 Clean.
-Anything.
-Just don’t go to the mall.

-Pay special attention to impulsive behaviors: tossing something extra into your shopping cart that’s not on your shopping list or splurging, whether it’s “just a latte” or an expensive piece of clothing you want.
+- Pay special attention to impulsive behaviors such as tossing something extra into your shopping cart that’s not on your shopping list or splurging, whether it’s “just a latte” or an expensive piece of clothing you want.

-Look for ways to grow your income.
+- Look for ways to grow your income.
 Ask for a raise.
-Get some training that will get you a better paying job.
+Get some training that will get you a better-paying job.
 Get a second job.
-Or a third one.

 If all of this seems overwhelming, start small.
 Start by reducing expenses by one thing.
 Continue to reduce expenses by 10 percent every year until you are living small.
 This means spending only half (50 percent) of your take home pay on essential living expenses.
 Put 30 percent in savings.
 And spend no more than 20 percent on extras.